Noahlie07/NotesOnEverythingCoding/Java/Introduction to Java.md

 Curly brackets are used to represent blocks of code.
 Indentation does not matter.

 ## JDK, JVE, AND JVM
 JDK: JDK stands for Java Development Kit.
 It is a set of development tools and libraries used to create Java programs.
-It works together with the JVM and JRE to run and build Java applications..
+It works together with the JVM and JRE to run and build Java applications.
 JRE: JRE stands for Java Runtime Environment, and it provides an environment to run Java programs on the system.
 The environment includes Standard Libraries and JVM.
 JVM: JVM stands for Java Virtual Machine.
 It's responsible for executing the Java program.